SEAT: Sparse Entity-Aware Tuning for Knowledge Adaptation while Preserving Epistemic Abstention: Implementation Details

+\paragraph{RWD Dataset.} The RWD dataset comprises real-world news events that occurred after the knowledge cut-off dates of both base models.
+It is curated to evaluate fine-tuning performance beyond synthetic benchmarks, providing a realistic assessment on naturally out-of-distribution content.
+Details of the curation process are provided in the Experiment Setup section of the main text.

-In contrast to these synthetic datasets, we use the \textbf{factual dataset} and the \textbf{unverifiable dataset} to analyze the base model’s internal representation of knowledge seen and unseen during pre-training.
+We use the \textbf{factual dataset} and the \textbf{unverifiable dataset} to analyze the base model’s internal representation of knowledge seen and unseen during pre-training.

-The factual dataset is provided by \citet{tofu}, which contains well-known factual questions (e.g., “Who wrote Romeo and Juliet?” or “Who wrote Pride and Prejudice?”) whose answers are commonly present in pre-training corpora.
+\paragraph{Factual dataset.} It is provided by \citep{tofu}, which contains well-known factual questions (e.g., “Who wrote Romeo and Juliet?” or “Who wrote Pride and Prejudice?”) whose answers are commonly present in pre-training corpora.
 Base models under investigation are verified to be able to answer those basic questions.

-The Unverifiable dataset, provided by \cite{lunar}, is constructed using GPT-4 and consists of 200 questions about fictitious concepts (e.g., “What is the lifespan of a mythical creature from RYFUNOP?” or “Describe the rules of the imaginary sport ftszeqohwq.”).
-Given the enhanced controllability of modern base models, they are able to acknowledge their lack of knowledge in response to such unseen topics.
+\paragraph{Unverifiable dataset.} Introduced by \citep{lunar}, it is constructed using GPT-4 and consists of 187 questions about fictitious concepts (e.g., “What is the lifespan of a mythical creature from RYFUNOP?” or “Describe the rules of the imaginary sport ftszeqohwq.”).
+Given the improved alignment of modern base models, they are able to acknowledge their lack of knowledge in response to such unseen topics.
 We have verified this with the base model under investigation prior to the experiments.